Summary: With a well-planned eBook marketing strategy, you can begin generating qualified leads. So, how does one get started? Read on to learn more.

 The first and biggest one of these stones is to get users to download our 30 Greatest Lead Generation Tips, Tricks & Ideas eBook.
-This is a free offer – sometimes called a carrot – that provides free, actionable lead generation advice for businesses and marketers.
+This eBook is a great offer – sometimes called a carrot – that provides free, actionable lead generation advice for businesses and marketers.
 It’s our way of showing our audience, instead of just telling, we really do know what we’re talking about.

 The eBook Marketing Strategy

 Our eBook internet marketing strategy is straightforward.
 We use the tactics and channels our audience is interested in and active on to drive them to download our eBook.
-Then provide those who download the eBook with an easy way to ask for our help if and when they decide they need it.
+Then, provide those who download the eBook with an easy way to ask for our help if and when they decide they need it.

 Admittedly, there are a ton of moving parts in order to execute those tactics and stay active on those channels, but we’ll get to that in a minute.